ulich/esphome-vaillant-x6/README.md

 ## Acknowledgments

 Many insights for this project were taken from https://old.ethersex.de/index.php/Vaillant_X6_Schnittstelle.
 Without this valuable information, this project would not have been possible.
-A big thank you to the contributors of that documentation! 🙌
+A big thank you to the contributors of that documentation! 🙌 A copy of the website can be found [here](./doc/Vaillant%20X6%20Schnittstelle%20–%20Ethersex_Wiki.pdf).